 You know the old saying that women make 75 cents for every dollar a man makes?
-(Gah, that makes me want to punch something.)
+(That saying makes me want to punch something.)
 Well, it’s not strictly true.
 Yes, women on the whole make less than men, but it’s not always exactly 75 cents.

 The above graphic comes from “Business Insider,” which broke down the gender pay gap by state.
 Notice from the key at the bottom of the map that no percentage range rises about 90%.
 So no state pays women 90 cents for every man’s dollar.
 The closest states are New York with 87% and Nevada with 85%.